fichince/alchoi.com-svelte/content/blog/2022-08-09-interior-chinatown/index.md

 As you continue to flip through the pages of the book, you will next see that there are indeed sections of dialogue which are formatted like a screenplay, where the character name (in uppercase), and the lines that they speak (in lowercase), are centred on the page.

+						SPECIAL GUEST STAR

+	Right.
+I do.

+							LEE

+	Well, what are we waiting for?
+Let's go.

 [^1]:	One of my favourite series of recent years, the [_Outline_ trilogy][1] by Rachel Cusk, is typeset in Optima, a sans-serif which, while unusual and frankly not my favourite, did not detract from the experience of reading the prose.

 [1]:	https://app.thestorygraph.com/series/1849